Particular/docs.particular.net/servicecontrol/transports.md

 ### MSMQ

-To configure MSMQ as the transport, ensure the MSMQ service has been installed and configured as outlined in [MSMQ configuration](/transports/msmq/#msmq-configuration).
+Ensure the MSMQ service has been installed and configured as outlined in [MSMQ configuration](/transports/msmq/#msmq-configuration).

 > [!IMPORTANT]
 > When [ServiceControl instances are installed on a different machine than an endpoint](/transports/msmq/routing.md#when-servicecontrol-is-installed-on-a-different-server) `queuename@machinename` addresses must be used.

-#### Configuration using PowerShell or Containers
+#### Transport constant

-When managing ServiceControl via PowerShell or when using containers, the transport must be specified using the `MSMQ` constant.
+When using a method other than the ServiceControl Management Utility to deploy ServiceControl instances, the transport must be specified using the `MSMQ` constant.

+#### PowerShell deployments

-To do this in PowerShell set the `-Transport` option:
+To select the transport using PowerShell set the `-Transport` option:

 snippet: MSMQPowerShellTransport

+#### Containers deployments

+#if-version [5,)
-To do this in Docker or other container hosts set the `TRANSPORTTYPE` environment variable:
+To select the transport in Docker or other container hosts set the `TRANSPORTTYPE` environment variable:

 snippet: MSMQDockerTransport

+#end-if
 ### RabbitMQ

 In addition to the [connection string options of the transport](/transports/rabbitmq/connection-settings.md) the following ServiceControl specific options are available in versions 4.4 and above: